SoftUni-Internal/interactive-content/EN/02-Conditional-Statements/07-Summary.md

 ## In this lesson you learned:

 - What is a logical Boolean expression.
-   - how to use comparison operators.
+   - How to use comparison operators.

-- what is a conditional statement:
+- What is a conditional statement:
    - `if`
    - `if-else`
    - `if-else-if`
-- how to make a series of `if-else` conditions.
+- How to make a series of `if-else` conditions.

 ```js
 if (num == 1) {